-- A completed application (on paper or online) - A minimum undergraduate GPA of 3.2 - 15 credits in Psychology including Psychological Statistics, Experimental Psychology, Psychopathology, Human Development and either General Psychology OR Personality Theory with at least a B in each - 18 credits in studio art including drawing, painting, and three-dimensional work with at least a B in each - Official undergraduate/graduate transcripts - Writing sample: Submission of a research-based paper of 5-10 pages that was previously submitted in an undergraduate psychology, graduate counseling or art therapy course.
-APA style preferred. - Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in different media - Two letters of recommendation, preferably from former professors or current employer - Personal and group interviews required
+- A completed application (on paper or online) - A minimum undergraduate GPA of 3.2 - Bachelor's-level course work in psychology, accruing at least 15 credits, including Psychological Statistics, Experimental Psychology, Psychopathology, Human Development and either of the following: General Psychology or Personality Theory with at least a C in each - Official undergraduate/graduate transcripts - GRE or the Miller Analogies Test (MAT) are optional - Writing sample: In lieu of the statement of objectives on the application, submit a research-based paper of 5-10 pages that was previously submitted in an undergraduate psychology, graduate counseling or art therapy course.
+APA style preferred.
+At the coordinator's discretion, other subject matter and/or formatting may be considered if the candidate has limited psychology coursework. - 18 credits in studio art course, including course work in drawing, painting, and three dimensional work - Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in different media - Two letters of recommendation for graduate study, preferably from former professors or current employer - Personal Interview